 Overall, this is one of the best pools we’ve been to.
 We had so much fun and it was one of our favorite stops in Heber Valley.
 For other ideas of things to do in Heber, check out our Heber City post.
-Or if you want other ideas of fun pools in Utah, check our this link.

 For current hours and info, visit the Wasatch Aquatic Center site.